By Zac Swarthout, Entrepreneur Fund Business Developer

 - Do you have repairs or maintenance that you might consider arranging early due to service availability?

-- How can you encourage promotions that bring in service before or after peak season so that you can meet demand during your busy time?
+- How can you encourage promotions that bring in extra customers before or after peak season so that you can meet demand during your busy time?

-As the owner of a local bicycle shop, we would often encourage individuals with discounts or cash back offers to come prior to the start of the season.
+As the owner of a local bicycle shop, we would often encourage individuals with discounts or cash back offers to come prior to the start of the busy summer months.
 This ensured that our promotions aligned with the seasonal demand for things such as service on a bicycle were crucial to our success.
 We never wanted our promotions to bleed into the peak of our season.
-We wanted customers to bring in their bikes during the colder months because not only did it bring revenue during a traditionally slow season, but it also allowed us to stay on top of our peak demand periods.
-These promotions allowed us the ability to better serve our customers without the uncomfortable conversations of a 30+ day wait time to complete their service, which is common in the bicycle industry from March-June.
+We wanted customers to bring in their bikes during the winter months because not only did it bring revenue during a traditionally slow season, but it also allowed us to stay on top of our peak demand periods.
+These promotions allowed us the ability to better serve our customers without the uncomfortable conversations of a 30+ day wait time to complete their service, which is common in the bicycle industry during warm-weather months.

 2. INVENTORY – How to Ramp Up For Busy Season